FAIRmat-NFDI/nomad-ml-workflows/README.md

 - save the generated dataset to a staging project/upload as a ZIP archive or directory.

 JSON preserves the selected archive structure.
-Parquet provides typed tabular data and preserves nested quantity values, while CSV represents nested values as JSON text.
+Parquet provides typed tabular data and preserves nested quantity values as a sharded dataset, while CSV represents nested values as JSON text.

 ### Action input